JanioSamuel/simple-real-state-agency-backend/README.md

 ## Simple Real State Agency Backend

-An backend application to create and search properties ads using sequelize as ORM.
+An backend application to create and search properties ads using sequelize as ORM and PostgreSQL as database.

 In progress..